landlab/landlab/landlab/components/weathering/Working docs Better Weatherer.md

             Expansion ratio of regolith (from rel densities of rock and reg)
 ```

+We are for now keeping the only public attribute the `max_weathering_rate` as in the existing component.
 An architectural alternative to integrating the two components directly would be to make this a subclass of the existing exp weatherer with only the new functionality added.
+This was dismissed because the integration used explicitly assumes that a particualr weathering function was used for the base rate, and if the original component changes for some reason, it could invalidate the use of the derived component.

-Future work should adapt the parameters to be variable across the grid, wheres now they're constant (but a grid might work... needs testing).
+Future work should adapt the parameters to be variable across the grid, wheres now they're scalars (but a grid might work... needs testing).